 WHAT SHOULD I DO IF A NEW RESEARCH ASSOCIATE, POSTDOCTORAL ASSOCIATE, OR RESEARCH STAFF MEMBER IS ADDED TO A FEDERALLY FUNDED PROJECT?

 New research personnel added to a federally funded research project on or after May 14, 2018, who are employees, must complete an IP assignment agreement, and the agreement must be filed with the Innovation Institute.

 Yes, you will need to sign both a University of Pittsburgh assignment form and a VA assignment form.
-For convenience, two page versions of the Option 1, Option 2, and Option 3 Bayh-Dole forms, with the VA form as the second page, are also available at https://www.innovation.pitt.edu/intellectual-property-assignment/
+For convenience, a two page versions of the VA form as the second page, is also available.

 IP ASSIGNMENT PROCESS

 WHO IS RESPONSIBLE FOR OBTAINING THE IP ASSIGNMENT AGREEMENTS FOR FEDERALLY FUNDED PROJECTS?

 Principal Investigators should work with their departments, schools, or centers to obtain IP assignment agreements on an ongoing basis from members of the research team supported by PIs’ federal contracts or grants.